 A fulfilment centre, also known as a distribution centre or 3PL (third-party logistics) provider, is where sellers or outsourced fulfilment companies manage customer orders received through their ecommerce stores (direct-to-consumer) and/or business-to-retail fulfilment for big-box retailers.
 These centres are typically larger and more sophisticated in terms of fulfilment capabilities than standard warehouses.

-The primary function of a fulfilment centre is to provide inventory management, store inventory strategically, ship orders directly to customers and/or retailers and assist sellers in managing the overall fulfilment process.
+The primary function of a fulfilment centre is to provide inventory management, store inventory strategically, ship orders directly to customers and/or retailers and assist sellers in managing the overall fulfilment process, including negotiating low shipping rates with couriers.
+Some fulfilment centres many also offer expedited delivery options such as same day shipping options, inexpensive ground shipping, or international shipping.

 Fulfilment centres have grown in popularity in recent years, offering a complete end-to-end solution for all types of ecommerce business.
-By outsourcing fulfilment tasks to experienced professionals, ecommerce businesses offload the logistical complexities of storing, picking, packing and fulfilling orders and so can concentrate instead on marketing, selling and enhancing their customer experience.
+By outsourcing fulfilment tasks to experienced professionals, ecommerce businesses offload the logistical complexities of storing, picking, packing and fulfilling orders, allowing businesses to concentrate on marketing, selling and enhancing their customer experience.

 How Fulfilment Centres Work